Faner201/farpost_test_project/Readme.md

-# Test project junior php devloper position
+# Test project junior backend devloper

 This project is a test assignment for a summer internship at Farpost